garrandall/popular-music-data/tracks/i-drive-myself-crazy--n-sync.md

 Why couldn't show it
 (If I had only told you)
 When I had the chance
 Oh I had the chance

-oohhhhhh....la la la la la la
+oh...la la la la la la
 I drive myself crazy'
-ahhh..oh so crazy
+ah...oh so crazy
 lalalalala...oh oh oh oh
 I lie awake
 I drive myself crazy
 Drive myself crazy
 Thinking of you
 Made a mistake (made a mistake)
 Let you go baby
 I drive myself crazy
 Wanting you the way that I do

 I lie awake
 I drive myself crazy (I drive myself crazy, crazy, crazy...yeah) Drive myself crazy
 Made a mistake
 Let you go baby
 I drive myself crazy
 Wanting you the way that I do
 I drive myself crazy
 wanting you the way that I do